twneale/corenlp-zmq/README.rst

     .. code-block:: shell

-        # To start a sueprvisor process in the foreground:
+        # To start a sueprvisor process in the foreground:>_
         supervisord -n -c supervisor/supervisor.conf

         # To start a supervisor daemon in the background:
         supervisord -c supervisor/supervisor.conf

 That's it!
 You can now send JSON requests of the form show below to port 5559 via on the host OS and recieve the CoreNLP output XML, or a Java traceback if an error occurs.
-Note that the Scala server first has to boostrap itself, which can take several minutes before it will respond to requests.
-If you want to skip that process next time, you can run "docker ps" to get the container id, that "docker commit [id]" to save the container once the boostrapping in finished.
+Note that the Scala server's `sbt build <http://www.scala-sbt.org/>`_ first has to boostrap itself and download several jar files, including the huge CoreNLP jar, so several minutes will pass before the server starts and can respond to requests.
+If you want to skip that process next time, you can run "docker ps" to get the container id, then "docker commit [id]" to save the container once the boostrapping in finished.

   .. code-block: javascript